w3c/wai-fundamentals-overview/content/foundations-course.md

 - designers
 - content authors
 - project managers
+- students
+- instructors
 - people with disabilities
 - others

-Optional course materials help you learn more about the topics you are most interested in.
+It has optional activities and materials so that you can learn more about the topics you are most interested in.
 It covers:

 - What is Web Accessibility (2 sections)
 - People and Digital Technology (5 sections)